kyrylo/kyrylo.org/_posts/2024-09-27-notes-from-the-opening-keynote-by-david-heinemeier-hansson-at-rails-world-2024.md

   - Rails won’t ship with Devise, but it will generate authentication code for you.
   - The code is an extraction from 37signals’ apps.
 You can learn it and level up.
 - **Propshaft**:
-  - Propshaft simplifies the old ACID pipeline.
+  - Propshaft simplifies the old asset pipeline.
   - It solves for today’s context without old baggage.
   - Propshaft is easy to understand, unlike Sprockets.
   - It’s based on the idea that modern browsers allow us to ship code directly to the user.